ewaszczesna/biodiveristy_app/README.md

 * Two funtions to replace empty values could be written better.
 Definietly should be refactored and simplified.

-* More unit tests should be written to cover all functionalities.
+* More tests should be written.
+Especially unit test that cover all functionalities.

 * Optimization of loading times.